girish-kor/ChalBe/README.md

 **env-suggest**: Suggests environment variables needed for an application or task based on context provided in natural language.

-**git-msg**: Generates a conventional commit message for staged Git changes using AI.
+**git**: Generates a conventional commit message for staged Git changes using AI.

 **sys-report**: Generates a system report (uname, disk usage, memory) and provides AI-powered advice.

 **compress**: Compresses files/directories using tar, with an option to ask AI for the best compression approach.

-**cron-from-nl**: Creates a cron job from a natural language description and can optionally install it for the current user.
+**schedule**: Creates a cron job from a natural language description and can optionally install it for the current user.

 **admin-check**: Analyzes a potentially dangerous command with AI before running it with sudo.